- Having a PCP is important so you can have regular check-ups.

 Do all PCPs also see adolescents and young women for reproductive health issues or Pap tests?

 Some PCPs do, but not all.
 You should talk about any reproductive health questions that you have with your provider.
-If your provider doesn’t see adolescents and young women for reproductive health issues, menstrual problems, contraception, pregnancy, or Pap tests, she/he will help you find a provider that does.
+If your provider doesn’t see adolescents for reproductive health issues, menstrual problems, contraception, pregnancy, or Pap tests, they will help you find a provider that does.
 This might be a gynecologist or an adolescent medicine specialist, a family medical provider, nurse practitioner or internist.

-If you’re referred to a gynecologist, check to make sure she/he is an expert in providing care to teens.
-If it’s important to you, make sure he/she provides confidential care (be prepared to ask those confidentiality questions again), contraception, and STI screening.
-Depending on your beliefs, you might also want to make sure that he/she gives non-judgmental pregnancy counseling and gives you all the facts, so that you can make an informed decision about what you want to do.
+If you’re referred to a gynecologist, check to make sure they are an expert in providing care to teens.
+If it’s important to you, make sure they provide confidential care (be prepared to ask those confidentiality questions again), contraception, and STI screening.
+Depending on your beliefs, you might also want to make sure that they give non-judgmental pregnancy counseling and gives you all the facts, so that you can make an informed decision about what you want to do.

 How often should I see my PCP?

 You should see your primary health care provider once a year for a regular check-up and more often if you have other health problems or you are taking medication.

-Women who are 21 years of age or older should have Pap tests.
+Teens who are 21 years of age or older and have female reproductive organs should have Pap tests.
 A pelvic exam is needed any time you have symptoms of a vaginal infection, such as a new and unpleasant vaginal discharge, new lumps or bumps, or other problems.
 A Pap test is done at age 21 to make sure that there are no warning signs of cancer of the cervix.

 What if I don’t like my PCP?